Driver history for Microsoft SQL Server

 The following components are considered obsolete:

 - DB-Library: DB-Library is a SQL Server-specific programming model that includes C APIs.
 There have been no feature enhancements to the DB-Library since SQL Server 6.5.
-Its final release was with SQL Server 2000, and it will not be ported to the 64-bit Windows operating system.
+Its final release was with SQL Server 2000, and it won't be ported to the 64-bit Windows operating system.

 - Remote Data Objects (RDO): RDO was designed specifically to access remote ODBC relational data sources, and made it easier to use ODBC without complex application code.
 It was included with Microsoft Visual Basic versions 4, 5, and 6.
 RDO version 2.0 was the final version of this technology.